Mainstreet Precinct Upgrade

 In 2016, Council completed Stage One of the upgrade (the intersection of Ocean and Coral streets) and in 2019 Council completed stage two (extending from the northern entrance to Ocean Street to the end of Stage One).
 A community street party was held at the completion of each stage to celebrate the new public space.

-Preparations for Stage Three of the upgrade are underway and is expected to start in May 2020.
+Construction for Stage Three of the upgrade begun in May 2020.

 Council is currently working to finalise the design of Stage Four (southern end of Ocean Street including part of Albert Place).
 The project focuses on improved pedestrian usability, street greening (through street trees and planting beds) and improving the overall quality of the streetscape to reflect the Mainstreet Precinct’s importance to the community and its visitors.

-The design for Stage Three of the Victor Harbor Mainstreet Upgrade has been finalised with construction scheduled to start in May 2020.
+The design for Stage Three of the Victor Harbor Mainstreet Upgrade has been finalised and construction is currently underway.
 Stage Three includes the eastern side of Coral Street right down to the foreshore.

 The design themes and materials used within the first two stages of the upgrade will be carried through Coral Street to create a vibrant public space while maintaining vehicular access and increasing pedestrian and cyclist safety and connectivity.
 Whilst the design continues to draw on the Southern Right Whale as inspiration with unique references to the majestic creatures found in the garden beds and landscaping treatments, it is intended for the design to gradually change and transform as it approaches the foreshore area.